pmurati/MDSCorrelationAnalysis/README.md

 Finally, we can visualize the results.
 The following method returns an interactive slider plot consisting of
 - the mean distance of the configuration from its centroid, see [mean_distance](#)
-- the 3d time dependent configuration scatter plot, where each point is scaled by the standard deviation and colored with respect to the mean value of the underlying time series for each time step
+- the 3d time dependent configuration scatter plot, where each point is scaled by the standard deviation and colored with respect to the mean value of the underlying stock price for each time step

 ```python
 stock_obj.plot_3d_state()